 - meet English language requirements (international applicants).

 We particularly want to encourage applications from disadvantaged or under-represented groups, and will ensure that at least one out of our seven annual scholarships is awarded to a UK candidate who meets one or more of our Widening Participation Criteria.

-The programme is open to UK and Irish applicants each year and two studentships with full international fees to non UK/Irish applicants who are nationals of Low- and Middle-income countries (as defined by the OECD – see list here).
+The programme awards five studentships to UK and Irish applicants each year and two studentships with full international fees to non UK/Irish applicants who are nationals of Low- and Middle-income countries (as defined by the OECD – see list here).
 International candidates must be able to comply with UK immigration regulations.
 International candidates who are nationals of high-income countries are not eligible to apply.